particle-iot/docs/src/content/support/support-and-fulfillment/faq.md

 **A:** If you did not receive everything you ordered, please [let us know](/support/support-and-fulfillment/menu-base/photon/#form-main) your order number, the items you were expecting to receive in your order, and what you actually received so we can get you sorted!

-Remember, Electron and Electron-related products ship in January 2016. ;)
+Remember, Electron and Electron-related products ship in February 2016. ;)

 ## Kickstarter Backers